livegnik/2way-poc-design/README.md

 2WAY is an application substrate that replaces the conventional backend.
 Each node runs the same authority stack: identity, permissions, ordering, storage, sync, and audit.
 Nodes can go offline, keep working, then reconcile without surrendering custody.
 Applications describe schemas and logic, interpret the ordered feed of accepted changes, and request new mutations through deterministic interfaces.
 They never bypass validation, own storage, or manage cryptographic keys directly.

 The shared graph is the fact store for identities, devices, relationships, capabilities, and application records.
 Ownership is explicit for every node and edge, so each mutation declares which identity governs it.
 History is append-only with verifiable ancestry, payload hashes, and schema references.
-Peers replay one another’s logs independently and accept only the parts that satisfy local invariants.
+Peers replay one another's logs independently and accept only the parts that satisfy local invariants.

 ---